hamza15/GKE-Flask-HELM/README.md

         >  gcloud container clusters create <cluster-name> --num-nodes=1
         >  gcloud container clusters get-credentials <cluster-name>

-The above steps will configure your project, compute/zone, create a one-node cluster for this simple application and configure authentication credentials to interact with the cluster.
+The above steps will configure our project, compute/zone, create a one-node cluster for this simple application and configure authentication credentials to interact with the cluster.

 - Download Helm 3 from https://helm.sh/docs/intro/install/ by using wget.
 This will download the tar.
 Untar helm binary and place it in /usr/local/bin